wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-deploy-wvd/includes/2-wvd-deployment-overview.md

 ### Number of VMs

-You can create up to 400 VMs while setting up your host pool.
-Each VM setup process creates four objects in your resource group.
-The creation process doesn't check your subscription quota.
-So make sure the number of VMs you enter is within the Azure VM and API limits for your resource group and subscription.
+You can create up to 159 VMs when you first create your host pool.
+Each VM setup process creates four objects in your resource group plus some additional Azure Resource Manager objects.
+So you can quickly reach the 800 Azure resources per deployment limit.
 You can add more VMs after you finish creating your host pool.
+Check the Azure VM and API limits for your resource group and subscription.

 ### VM sizing